microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Terraform-Challenge-04.md

 ## Description

 In this challenge, you will create an Azure Key Vault and store a secret in it.
-Then you will create a Bicep template & parameters file that reads from the key vault.
+Then you will create a Terraform template and tfvars file that reads from the key vault.

 + Create an Azure Key Vault using [azurerm_key_vault](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault)
   + Note:  Key vaults require a unique name in Azure.
 Append your random suffix to the Key vault name to ensure your name is unique.